 It’s an uphill battle, but I must keep moving forward.

-My arsenal of books fuels my journey, and defends my position, whatever that may be at the time.
-A well-read mind is a lethal weapon.
-Stocked full of poetry, prose, stories and lessons from people who have lived before me, from people who are wiser than me, from people who can impart knowledge about things that I could never imagine.
+I’ve always believed that my books are my friends, my support, my strength when I feel alone.
+Shelves stock full of poetry, prose, stories and lessons from people who have lived before me, from people who are wiser than me, from people who can impart knowledge about things that I could never imagine.
 People who willingly share their thoughts with me, who open up and let me peer into their world.
 Without writers, without books, without words on a page I would get sucked back in to the drama, to the patterns that lead to a life of suffering.
 Deeper and deeper into a quicksand of self-defeating, self-sabotaging, self-pitying behavior, opining over it with others who want to make sure I remain as miserable as them.